Part C Medicare Insurance

-In all types of Medicare Advantage Plan, you’re always covered for emergency and urgent care.
+Medicare Advantage Plans always cover emergency and urgent care.

-Your Medicare Advantage Plan must cover all of the services that Original Medicare covers except hospice care.
-Original medicare covers hospice care even if you’re in a Medicare Advantage Plan.
+Medicare Advantage Plans must cover all of the services that Original Medicare covers except hospice care.
+Original Medicare covers hospice care even if you’re in a Medicare Advantage Plan.

-Your Medicare Advantage Plan may offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs.
+Medicare Advantage Plans may offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs.

-Most Part C include Medicare prescription drug coverage (Part D).
+Most Medicare Advantage plans include Medicare prescription drug coverage (Part D).